runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Range map size

+You can get the number of range/value pairs in a `RangeMap` in O(1) time.

 ```k
   syntax Int ::= size(RangeMap)                      [function, total, hook(RANGEMAP.size), klabel(sizeRangeMap)]
 ```

 ### Range map inclusion

+You can determine whether a `RangeMap` is a strict subset of another `RangeMap` in O(M+N) time (where M is the size of the first `RangeMap` and N is the size of the second `RangeMap`).
+Only keys within equal or overlapping ranges that are bound to the same value are considered equal.

 ```k
   syntax Bool ::= RangeMap "<=RangeMap" RangeMap               [function, total, hook(RANGEMAP.inclusion)]
 ```

 ### Range map choice

+You can get an arbitrarily chosen key of a `RangeMap` in O(1) time.
+The same key will always be returned for the same range map, but no guarantee is given that two different range maps will return the same element, even if they are similar.

 ```k
   syntax KItem ::= choice(RangeMap)                      [function, hook(RANGEMAP.choice), klabel(RangeMap:choice)]